What is 13-Week Cash Flow Model (TWCF)?

 Accrued Wages Roll-Forward

 Accrual-based wage expense forecasts come from the income statement.
-The roll-forward is then reduced by cash disbursement forecasts for wages.
-Because these are contractually defined payments, disbursements are usually fairly predictable and companies can generated them from their payroll systems.
-Accrued wages and benefits often represent the largest disbursement.
+Cash disbursement forecasts then reduce the roll-forward for wages.
+Because these are contractually defined payments, disbursements are usually fairly predictable, and companies can generate them from their payroll systems.

 How to Model the Borrowing Base (Revolver)?